EndoluminalSurgicalVision-IMR/PnPNet/README.md

 # Usage
 If you want to train the model from scratch, please follow the next steps.
-1. fix dataset settings according to ./config file.
+1. fix dataset settings according to ./config_for_datasets.py.
-2. confirm model settings according to ./network_configs file.
+2. confirm model settings according to the networks folder.
 3. `python train.py`

+# Acknowledgements
+Part of codes are borrowed from other open-source github projects.
+Thanks for the codes from [MedNeXt](https://github.com/MIC-DKFZ/MedNeXt), [nnUNet](https://github.com/MIC-DKFZ/nnUNet) and [TransUNet](https://github.com/Beckschen/TransUNet).

 # Citation
 If you use our code or models in your work or find it is helpful, please cite the corresponding paper: